shehryar11w/Chess-GUI/README.md

 - **AI Opponent**: Add an AI opponent to enable single-player mode.
 - **Save/Load**: Implement save and load functionality to resume games.
-- **Multiple Pawn Promotions**: Allow promotion to different pieces, not just the Queen.
 - **Online Multiplayer**: Add support for online multiplayer matches.

 ---